Who we are

 Measles-mumps-rubella vaccine: two doses are recommended (if not previously given) for all travelers born after 1956, unless blood tests show immunity.
 Many adults born after 1956 and before 1970 received only one vaccination against measles, mumps, and rubella as children and should be given a second dose before travel.
 MMR vaccine should not be given to pregnant or severely immunocompromised individuals.

-Yellow fever vaccine is required for all travelers over six months of age arriving from a yellow-fever-infected country in Africa or the Americas, but is not recommended or required otherwise.
+Yellow fever vaccine is required for all travelers between 1 and 60 years of age arriving from a yellow-fever-infected country in Africa or the Americas, but is not recommended or required otherwise.
 Yellow fever vaccine (YF-VAX; Aventis Pasteur Inc.) (PDF) must be administered at an approved yellow fever vaccination center, which will give each vaccinee a fully validated International Certificate of Vaccination.
 The vaccine should not in general be given to anyone who is younger than nine months old, pregnant, immunocompromised, or allergic to eggs (since the vaccine is produced in chick embryos).

 Cholera vaccine is not generally recommended, even though cholera is reported, because most travelers are at low risk for infection.
 Two oral vaccines have recently been developed: Orochol (Mutacol), licensed in Canada and Australia, and Dukoral, licensed in Canada, Australia, and the European Union.
 These vaccines, where available, are recommended only for high-risk individuals, such as relief workers, health professionals, and those traveling to remote areas where cholera epidemics are occurring and there is limited access to medical care.
 The only cholera vaccine approved for use in the United States is no longer manufactured or sold, due to low efficacy and frequent side-effects.